 What side effects might I experience after surgery?
 Keep in mind that side effects may vary from person to person, and can be treated by your health care team.
 A key to managing side effects is to be aware of them and communicate with your health care team when they arise.
 Report them right away—don’t wait for your next appointment.
 Your health care team can help you cope with side effects of breast cancer treatment.

 Should I consider breast reconstruction or a prosthetic?
-Breast reconstruction and prostheses help many women redefine their feelings about the loss of a breast.
+Breast reconstruction and prostheses are options that can be considered after a mastectomy or lumpectomy.
 Reconstructive surgery can rebuild your breast so it is about the same size and shape as it was before.
 Prostheses are man-made substitutes that can replace a part of the body and can help individuals feel and look more comfortable.
 A prosthetic can give a look of symmetry; many of the newer prostheses are made of a lighter-weight material and come in special forms that can be used in swimwear and night gowns.
 For more information on prostheses, read CancerCare’s ‘Prostheses Resources’ fact sheet.
 As always, consult with your health care team about which options are best for you.

 Surgery may leave you feeling exhausted and self-conscious about your body.
 Talking about your emotions may be hard, but it can also comfort you and the people who care about you.

 Join a support group.
 Connecting with others who understand and relate to your experience can help you feel supported and less alone.
-CancerCare offers free face-to-face, telephone and online support groups led by professional oncology social workers.
+CancerCare offers free support groups led by professional oncology social workers.

 Talk to a counselor or oncology social worker.
 CancerCare’s professional oncology social workers understand the complex issues that can arise for someone living with breast cancer.
-Speaking one on one with an oncology social worker can help you develop strategies for coping with some of the more complex emotions and concerns you may be facing.
+Speaking one on one with an oncology social worker can help you develop strategies for coping with some of the challenges you may be facing.
 To speak with a professional oncology social worker, call 800-813-HOPE (4673).